numbas/editor/docs/tutorials/create-exam.rst

     :alt: The "create a new exam" form.

 Once created, you can  try out your exam straight away.
-Click the :guilabel:`Test Run` link in the sidebar on the left.
+Click the :guilabel:`Run` link in the sidebar on the left.
 The compiled exam will open in a new window and you can have a go at answering the questions.

 .. image:: screenshots/exam_edit_testrun.png
-    :alt: The "test run" button on the exam editor is highlighted.
+    :alt: The :guilabel:`Run` button on the exam editor is highlighted.

 Once you have tried out the exam, close its window and return to the exam editor.
 Consider adding some text to the description field.